IwanTen/L5-website/docs/download.md

 1. Download and install [Love2d](https://www.love2d.org/) with the free and simple installer
 2. Download L5.lua
 3. Make a new folder for your project.
 Inside it create a `main.lua` file to write your code in.
 Be sure to include `require ("L5")` in the top of your program.
-Add a copy of L5.lua to your folder.
+4. Add a copy of L5.lua to your folder.

 ## Running your program

+In general, the easiest way to run your program is to save your `main.lua` file inside a folder, then drag that entire folder onto your Love2d application folder to launch it.
+Don't forget to put `require('L5')` at the top of the file.

 ### Linux